 I joined and subsequently quit numerous college courses.
 I dropped out of my media degree with just a few months left and flew off to the United States – an absolutely disastrous adventure, I came back to Britain and took a welfare-to-work role at an arts centre, that in turn led to a job in the youth service’s multimedia department; when that was shut down, I raised funds to continue its work outside of the auspices of the council and got my old university drop-out buddies to help me make a movie with forty local young people about life in their neighbourhoods.

 I then wrote, directed and produced my first independent documentary, Get Over It, to a jam-packed Showroom cinema audience who gave it a rousing ovation while I was so shy that I sat in the bar the entire time talking to one of my fellow drop-outs even while people whose lives had been affected by the film’s subject matter were waiting outside the screen hoping to talk to me, seeming like I had my head stuck up my backside when the reality was I was simply so painfully awkward with the attention, and never satisfied with my own work – because after all it wasn’t “professional”; it was made on a shoe-string budget and I wasn’t a qualified, experienced, or professional filmmaker.
-I’d soon realise (and accept) that really didn’t matter.
+I’d soon realise (and accept) that this really didn’t matter.

 I made another film, Escape from Doncatraz, this time embracing the “B-movie” vibe and turning this critique of Blairite surveillance state, border controls, and fear of invading aliens into a sort of sci-fi style, post-modern documentary, premiering at the post-modern Kitchener City Hall in Ontario, Canada, where I had moved over to and, complete with Anglo-Canadian accent, actually hosted the event.
 I was still uncomfortable with the attention, despite (or because of) the standing ovation the film received.

 I’d gambled everything I ever had on my venture over there and, much like my move to the States a few years before, it proved disastrous, except this time I had much more to lose.
-Basically, I lost everything, including my independent film company back in Britain that was seized by my colleagues in my absence, and every penny I had.
+Basically, I lost everything, including my independent film company back in Britain that was seized by my colleagues in my absence, and every penny that I had.
 I ended up out on my arse before managing to go and live with family on a Spanish island for several months.
-So, I self-published a book, Soon To Be Banned, which was simply essentially a collection of all my blog entries up to that point, most of which criticised the powers that be.
-To my amazement, it actually sold a fair few copies, so I started working on an entirely original book about (funnily enough) how we have to change the mainstream culture rather than just rail against it – titled Pissing in the Mainstream, and bringing in friends to help put it together, fact-check, and design the cover, it did nowhere near as well, sadly: one of the very few copies ever printed and sold was bought by yours truly, and it’s on my bookshelf!
+So, I self-published a book, which was simply essentially a collection of all my blog entries up to that point, most of which criticised the powers that be.
+To my amazement, it actually sold a fair few copies, so I started working on an entirely original book about (funnily enough) how we have to change the mainstream culture rather than just rail against it – and bringing in friends to help put it together, fact-check, and design the cover, it did nowhere near as well, sadly: one of the very few copies ever printed and sold was bought by yours truly, and it’s on my bookshelf!
 Gah.

 I again came back to Britain, returning to a country by now subjected to “austerity” and thus leaving even fewer scraps of grant funding for me to grab to make another film.
-So, with my partner Jane Watkinson, I utilised crowd-funding to make Return to Doncatraz, which provided an exposé of austerity itself as an excuse for powerful people to sell off public services to the private interests that financed them.
+So, with my partner Jane Watkinson, I utilised crowd-funding to make Return to Doncatraz, which provided an attempted exposé of austerity itself as an excuse for powerful people to sell off public services to the private interests that financed them.
 Despite several people encouraging me to host another screening, I simply premiered it online mere days before the general election, and rather than a few hundred people, it reached a couple of thousand.